mitchell/dotfiles/README.md

 **Description**

-Provision various environments and tools on Debian.
-Run `./run help` and peek inside for more information.
+Provision various environments and tools on Debian or Arch linux.
+Has commands for terminal_env, desktop_env, and more.
+Take a peek.